 Government-by-Government Assessments: Gabon

-- making audit reports of the government’s annual financial statements publicly available within a reasonable period of time;
+- Making audit reports publicly available within a reasonable period;

-- making basic information for natural resource extraction awards publicly available; and
+- Making basic information for natural resource extraction awards publicly available;

-- disclosing sovereign wealth fund source of funding and general approach to withdrawals.
+- Disclosing its sovereign wealth fund’s source of funding and general approach to withdrawals.